andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 * Multiple indexes ease operational concerns, letting you deploy a new index in parallel to an existing one, letting us populate it before switching to it.
 * When it comes to experimental features we've found supporting multiple indexes per model to be quite useful.
 We can run a sandboxed experiment and watch it react to live data in isolation.

 We also wanted to make sure that we could cleanly map an index to multiple models.
-ElasticSearch supports multiple document types co-existing within a single index, something we exploit for our upcoming autocomplete feature.
+ElasticSearch supports multiple document types coexisting within a single index, something we exploit for our upcoming autocomplete feature.
 Each Index class in our class structure has a list of "indexable_classes" that it can index.

 ### The Index Registry